 The Finance and Estates Committee is a sub-committee of the Academy Board.
-Its purpose is to review the financial position of the Academy Trust, including cash flow and receive regular reports on capital projects.
+Its purpose is to review the financial position of the Academy Trust, including cash flow, and to receive regular reports on capital projects.
 It advises the Board on all financial matters.
 The Chair of Finance and Estate Committee also attends a monthly Finance Monitoring meeting to review the Management Accounts as well as other key College data such as applications and retention of students.
 This data is also shared with the Chair of Trustees on a monthly basis.

-During the financial year Sarah Baudains (Finance Director and member of SMT) was a member of this committee.
+During the financial year Sarah Baudains (Finance Director and member of SMT) was a member of this committee

-Attendance at the period was as follows:
+Attendance during the period was as follows:

 Trustee Meetings Attended Out of a Possible

 Peter Aitken 3 3

-Douglas Jack 3 3
+Douglas Jack 2 2

-Justin Knight 2 3
+Justin Knight 3 3

-Nick Poulter (until 31st December 2020) 1 1
+Dawn Reeves 3 3

 Emma Young 3 3

 Sarah Baudains (in attendance) 3 3